 At the highest coverages (0.5-0.65 ML, Figure 5c) that approach saturation of the surface layer, the coverage of BD species plateaus above ~0.4 ML (Figure 5e), whereas a significant increase in MD coverage (~0.2 ML) is observed.
 This is likely a consequence of a limited Ti5c site availability, as illustrated in a schematic view in Figure 5f.
 There, only a single MD species can adsorb on an isolated Ti5c site (left), and two MD species from a dimer FA can fill two neighboring Ti5c sites (right).
 Additionally, streaks along the scanning direction (left to right, Figure 5c) indicate the presence of more weakly-bound, mobile species (likely in the second layer) that cannot be imaged at 80 K.

+While the STM results at high-coverage do not allow us to assess whether the MD species are molecularly or dissociatively bound, additional information can be gleaned from the high-coverage IRAS spectra.
 For the saturated layer at 90 K (0.67 ML, Figure 4, bottom panels, blue traces), the complex shape of the ν(C=O) band, which extends to higher wavenumbers at higher coverages (1720 cm-1 versus 1675 cm-1), is probably an indication of the coexistence of two adsorption configurations.
 For coverages greater than a monolayer where molecular adsorption is expected, a narrow, intense peak develops at 1734 cm-1 (Section S7, Figures S7a, Supporting Information).
 This suggests that the blue-shifted component seen at 0.67 ML is also associated with the molecularly-bound MD species.
 Between 0.33 and 0.67 ML HCOOH, the νasym(OCO) peak increases just slightly, but the ν(C=O) peak almost doubles mostly at the expense of the blue-shifted molecular component (Figures S7b, Supporting Information).